talwai/jygsaw/README.md

 At the same time, it's flexible and extensible, making it ideal for beginners and experienced programmers alike.

-Jygsaw takes many cues from the <a href="http://processing.org" target="_blank"> Processing language</a>, but it uses Python, which is a powerful, dynamic programming language with clear and readable syntax, and runs on the Java Virtual Machine, making it portable.
+Jygsaw takes many cues from the [Processing Language](http://processing.org), but it uses Python, which is a powerful, dynamic programming language with clear and readable syntax, and runs on the Java Virtual Machine, making it portable.